Home

 Special Education Evaluation

-The special education evaluation or assessment provides the IEP team information that will be used to determine if your child has one of the 13 types of eligible disabilities defined by IDEA and qualifies them for special education services.
-If your child’s primary language is not English, the special education evaluation may be administered in their native language or through a bilingual specialist or interpreter.
+The special education evaluation or assessment provides the IEP team information that will be used to determine if your child has one of the 13 types of eligible disabilities defined by IDEA and therefore qualifies them for special education services.

 The assessment will measure areas of cognition, academics and language skills along with social, emotional, developmental and medical findings.

-It should include student records, observations, work samples, state and district tests, psychometric tests and interviews.
-IDEA states that a variety of tools, tests and strategies must be used when conducting a special education evaluation.
+IDEA states that a variety of tools, tests and strategies must be used when conducting the special education evaluation.

 After the assessment is complete, an eligibility IEP meeting is held.
-Here, the team discusses the results of the evaluation and determines if your child meets the criteria for special education.
-It is up to the IEP team to determine eligibility.
+Here, the team discusses the results of the evaluation and determines if your child has met the criteria for special education.

 1. The IEP team finds that your child qualifies for special education services and YOU AGREE: